In this article

 The great thing about being entirely browser-based is that we're able to support any operating system that's capable of running one of our supported browsers.
 Whether it's a Unix based system like MacOS or Linux, or a DOS-based system like Windows, we've got you covered as long as you can run an up-to-date & supported browser!

 Operating System Minimum Requirements

-Because Whereby is entirely browser based, it's important that you can run the most recent version of our supported browsers.
+It is important that you can run the most recent version of our supported browsers.
 Below are the oldest operating systems that we can provide support for: